MRI Lab general

 The levels of safety training and access to the scanner are summarised in the MR lab access levels document

 Safety questionnaires must be filled by staff and research participants before they can enter the restricted MRI environment.
+Safety screening will be conducted by a radiographer or a trained operator.
+Researchers are encouraged to pre-screen their participants in order to avoid rejection on the scanning day.

 Ethics